-- Gifts of Funds evidenced by a signed gift letter from a donor who is either related to the borrower by blood, marriage, adoption or legal guardianship; or can document an established relationship with the borrower (domestic partner or future spouse) - Grant Funds permitted for primary residences only evidenced by documentation from a donor that is a public or non-profit organization, church, or governmental agency (federal, state or local).
+- Grant Funds permitted for primary residences only evidenced by documentation from a donor that is a public or non-profit organization, church, or governmental agency (federal, state or local).
 In the event the grant results in a recorded lien on the subject property, LTV requirements must be met including the lien related to the grant.
-Repayment of the grant may not be required except upon sale or refinance of the property. - Individual Development Account (IDA) funds contributed by the borrower, vested matching funds, or vested funds where the distinction between the two is not known, provided the other IDA requirements described in the preceding section (3.5.3.1) are met. - Interested Party Contributions provided they are within the maximums permitted by National MI's guidelines - Pooled or Community Savings Accounts cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
-However, they are an approved additional eligible asset provided the funds are deposited and verified in a financial institution prior to closing and the following requirements are met: - " The borrower' participation must be verified from the party managing the pool - " Documentation must be obtained evidencing both the borrower's history of contributions and obligation to make continued contributions - " If the borrower is obligated to make future contributions, then the debt must be included when calculating the debt-to-income ratio - " Repayment of the pooled amount may not be required and a lien related to the pooled amount is not permitted - Sweat Equity is permitted only if the specific lending program is managed by a strong, experienced nonprofit organization with a minimum 5% down and a minimum 3% from the borrower's own funds (with 2% sweat equity).
+Repayment of the grant may not be required except upon sale or refinance of the property. - Individual Development Account (IDA) funds contributed by the borrower, vested matching funds, or vested funds where the distinction between the two is not known, provided the other IDA requirements described in the preceding Section 3.5.3.1 are met. - Interested Party Contributions provided they are within the maximums permitted in Section 3.5.3.4 - Pooled or Community Savings Accounts cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
+However, they are an approved additional eligible asset provided the funds are deposited and verified in a financial institution prior to closing and the following requirements are met: - The borrower' participation must be verified from the party managing the pool - Documentation must be obtained evidencing both the borrower's history of contributions and obligation to make continued contributions - If the borrower is obligated to make future contributions, then the debt must be included when calculating the debt-to-income ratio - Repayment of the pooled amount may not be required and a lien related to the pooled amount is not permitted - Sweat Equity is permitted only if the specific lending program is managed by a strong, experienced nonprofit organization with a minimum 5% down and a minimum 3% from the borrower's own funds (with 2% sweat equity).